donseba/go-partial/README.md

-# Go Partial - Partial Template Rendering for Go
+# Go Partial - Partial Page Rendering for Go

 This package provides a flexible and efficient way to manage and render partial templates in Go (Golang).
 It allows you to create reusable, hierarchical templates with support for layouts, global data, caching, and more.
 ## Features